andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 short_sum: Oslo
 summary:

-<h4 class="article-subheader">Oslo as Nature</h4>
+<h4 class="article-subheader">A Fjord By Any Other Name</h4>
-Tucked away at at the head of the Oslofjord, the capital City of Norway offers a panoply of natural wonders for all adventurers.
+Tucked away at at the head of the Oslofjord, Norway's capital city offers a panoply of natural wonders for all adventurers.

 While not a *technically* a fjord in the geologic sense, the Oslofjord falls